mmazzarolo/tap-the-number/README.md

 When the app initializes the game board the above function searches for available tiles positions using a while-loop.
 I'm aware that this function [can be optimized in many different ways](http://jsfiddle.net/fZtdt/13/), and that it can break if the device has a weird width / height ratio, but considering that:
-1. I'm targeting only iOS (>= iPhone 5)
+1. I'm targeting only iOS (>= iPhone 5);
-2. The maxmum number of tiles on the board is 6
+2. The maxmum number of tiles on the board is 6;
-3. The tile size is 28% of the device width
+3. The tile size is 28% of the device width;

-...I decided to opt for this solution for the sake of semplicity (and for keeping the code readable).
+...I decided to opt for this solution for the sake of semplicity (and for keeping the code readable, but feel free to correct me if it seems too unreasonable).
 One last thing, keep in mind that the React-Native `<Text />` component does not scale the text based on the device size.
-This is on of the reasons I always use a custom wrapper over the build in `<Text />` component, so that I can change its default behaviour / font / color easily.
+This is one of the reasons I always use a custom wrapper over the build in `<Text />` component, so that I can change its default behaviour / font / color easily.
 To get the scaled font size you should do the following:
 ```javascript